 Rule number four to find a locksmith in Paris

 Know your rights.
 Here in France, for any services above or equal to 150€ the company MUST give you a quote.
-It should be free (I give free quotes).
+It should be free (We give free quotes).
 The quote must include the company name, address, number, service they are going to provide, time that is going to be spent and the price with and without taxes.
 This is a must.
 It will protect you in case the guy changes his mind and tells you its double the price.
 And that is rule number five.

 Rule number five to find a locksmith in Paris